lsst-it/puppet-ipa/README.md

  1. Run `vagrant up` in a terminal window from the root of the repo.
  1. Open a browser and navigate to `https://localhost:8440`.
  Log in with username `admin` and password `vagrant123`.

-## License
-jpuskar/puppet-easy_ipa forked from:
-huit/puppet-ipa - Puppet module that can manage an IPA master, replicas and clients.

-    Copyright (C) 2013 Harvard University Information Technology

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.